-Here follows an untidy smudge of ideas based around an abominable buzzword.
+Here follows an untidy smudge of ideas around an abominable buzzword.

 - Think evolutionary models of fitness and mutations.
 Some combination of reinforcement learning convergence dynamics, and unknown production and utility constraints, network effects and free rider effects (still ignores supply chain stuff).

 - A highly recursive nonlinear SDE on a reasonably exotic space.
-Even then it would miss some things, such as (apparently) improved information aggregation in digital teechnology.
+Even then it would miss some things, such as (apparently) improved information aggregation in digital technology.

 - Or could that be subsumed into artful fitting of distributions of networks of interactions of goods bundles?